 Traveling Through Time

-First mosaics are traced back to the 3rd millennium BC when they were found in Mesopotamian temple made of ivory, stones, and seashells.
-The tendency of involving the nature-based elements into the process lasted through Ancient Greece and the Roman Empire (but even back then craftsmen were making attempts to create the real pieces of art like pictures, original patterns, and mosaics).
+What is a mosaic?
+To answer this question, we need to go back in time.
+First mosaics art pieces are traced back to the 3rd millennium BC when they were found in Mesopotamian temple made of ivory, stones, and seashells.
+The tendency of involving the nature-based elements into the process lasted through Ancient Greece and the Roman Empire (but even back then mosaic artists were making attempts to create the real pieces of art like pictures, original patterns, and mosaics).

 These terracotta cones pushed into some background to stay were eventually called ‘tesserae’.
-At first, the compositions of them were mostly chaotic and carried the function of simple decor.
+At first, the mosaic art compositions were mostly chaotic and carried the function of simple decor.
 The brightest example is pebble pavement decoration consisted of colored stones, put together.
-Later on, the Greeks turned this pragmatic technique into the art form, embroiled into creating images of animals, people, and nature.
+Later on, the Greeks turned this pragmatic technique into the mosaic art form, embroiled into creating images of animals, people, and nature.

 During the times of the Byzantine Empire, the mosaic art had absorbed some European features and stylistic peculiarities.
-The most notable innovation was the use of ‘smalti’ — glass tesserae found in Italy, made from thick colored glass.
+The most notable innovation was the use of ‘smalti’ — glass tesserae found in Italy, made from thick colored glass, used for this glass mosaic art.
 Such basilicas presented mostly portraits of saints, biblical figures and religious scenes; they had some sort of plot to go through.

-Vivid colors of mosaic art appear in the 7th and 8th centuries of Islamic architecture and take a new form.
+Vivid colors of mosaics appear in the 7th and 8th centuries of Islamic architecture and take a new form.
 Mosaic art represents vast patterned spaces appear as parts of facades and ceilings.
-The diversity of materials is used in this case: not only the usual glass but ceramics and stones.
+The diversity of materials is used in this case: not only the usual glass mosaic art but ceramics and stones.
 What differs Islamic art from the other types is its distinctive bias towards strict geometry and mathematical approach without involving specific images.

 During the times of the Renaissance, the majority of artists denied mosaic art as the form of creativity, opting for fresco painting due to its realism and flexibility.
-But modernists haven’t given up hope!
-First, Antonio Gaudi and his masterpieces from ceramic ornaments, then Art Deco designers and architectures with their mosaic patterns.
+But mosaic artists, supporting modernism haven’t given up hope!
+First, Antonio Gaudi and his masterpieces from ceramic ornaments, then Art Deco designers and architectures with their mosaic art patterns.

 Back to the USSR

 The facades of Soviet buildings were often decorated with mosaics.
 Monumental panels are still preserved in many cities of the former USSR.
-They depicted the heroes of labor like astronauts, miners, factory workers, engineers, and other ordinary people.
-Including a relatively small set of colors, Soviet mosaics were rich in details and meant to be an inspirational form of art, depicting the brightest future for people.
+Mosaic art scattered around the cities depicted the heroes of labor like astronauts, miners, factory workers, engineers, and other ordinary people.
+Including a relatively small set of colors, Soviet mosaic art was rich in details and meant to be an inspirational form of art, depicting the brightest future for people.

 Modern Mosaic Art

-As a wise person once put it: everything new is actually well-forgotten old.
-Sometimes it’s really revitalizing to add a bit of conventional art and give it a new beginning in the fresh perceptive.
+While writing about mosaics, I’ve remembered one wise thing: everything new is actually well-forgotten old.
+Sometimes it’s really revitalizing to add a bit of conventional art and give it a new beginning in the fresh perceptive, like it happened with mosaic art.